alisonsadel/GolanTeam-Compass-RealEstate/README.md

   full.loc[2,'Longitude'] = -73.934678

 ```
-The 2nd iteration of the dataframe looks like:
+The 2nd iteration of the dataframe after initial cleaning looks like:

 ![Image](dataframe.png)